Some Exciting Training Methods You Probably Haven’t Heard of That Will Transform Your Training

 Exciting Training Methods

-There are several new training protocols out there at the moment that have captured the imagination of the web’s fitness enthusiasts.
-These include concepts like HIIT and tabata.
+There are several new exciting training methods out there at the moment that have captured the imagination of the web’s fitness enthusiasts.
+These include concepts like HIIT and Tabata.
 Kettlebell workouts are big at the moment too.

 But these are just two types of training that you can use to mix things up and see better results.
 And actually, there are many more exciting and alternative ways to train like this that simply haven’t made it into the mainstream.